-Suzan W. Bateson has been the Executive Director of Alameda County Community Food Bank since 2001.
-During this time, the Food Bank has grown its budget from $3.75M to $18.7M, tripled its roster of employees, and tripled its annual food distribution to 32.5 million pounds.
-Under the Food Bank’s current strategic plan, Alameda County Community Food Bank—through its multitude of innovative services—will provide the equivalent of 120 million meals annually – by 2023.
+Suzan W. Bateson was appointed Executive Director of Alameda County Community Food Bank in April 2001.
+During her tenure, the Food Bank has grown the annual budget from $3.75M to $40M, quadrupled the roster of employees, and quintupled annual food distribution to 58 million pounds.
 The organization’s success and bold approach earned it Feeding America’s national food bank of the year in 2016, and numerous other recognitions.

 In 2005, Suzan was the first Food Bank leader in the nation to stop the distribution of carbonated beverages, promising her board of directors that she would replace the million-pound loss in distribution with farm-fresh produce.
-Since then, the Food Bank has increased its distribution of produce from 1 million to 20 million pounds annually, which accounts for more than half of the total food distributed.
+Since then, the Food Bank has increased distribution of produce from under 1 million to 22 million pounds annually.

 Suzan attended California College of the Arts and was a participant in the Executive Program for Nonprofit Leaders at Stanford University’s Graduate School of Business.
-She lives in Moraga with her husband, John and their dog, Coda.
-In her spare time, she enjoys celebrating just about anything she (and they) can think of with her grown children and grandsons, who all live locally.
+She lives in Moraga with her husband, John, and their rescue dog, Zena (thank you EBSPCA).
+Especially now – but previously as well – Suzan, John and the family enjoy celebrating just about anything she (and they) can think of including birthdays, milestones, and family photo day.
+The entire family lives locally.